 Allow them the time to write that response.

 If it sounds a bit overwhelming to compile all these mentor sentences and create fabulous quick writes, I hear you!
-I’ve created a mini bundle so that this is all done for you.
+I’ve dropped all these lesson in the English Teacher Vault, which you can find out more about here.

 3.)
 Your Juniors and Seniors Need Lessons On Parallel Structure